Import the numpy library

 print(my_array)[1 2 3 4 5]

-It does not really matter what you set this alias to be.
+It does not really matter what you set this alias to be as long as it does not conflict with existing names.
 For example, you could import numpy as meow_math and it would work just fine.

 import numpy as meow_math